grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. method:: S.symmetric_difference(S2)
                S ^ S2

-      Return a new set with element in either set but not both.
+      Return a new set with elements in either set but not both.

       :rtype: :class:`SortedSet`